arkency/posts/posts/2020-05-12-comparison-of-approaches-to-multitenancy-in-rails-apps.md

 ---
-title: Comparison of approaches to multitenancy in Rails apps
 created_at: 2020-05-26T14:20:00.000Z
 author: Tomasz Wróbel
 tags: [ 'ruby on rails', 'multitenancy', 'postgresql' ]
 publish: true
 cta: 'hireus'
 ---

+# Comparison of approaches to multitenancy in Rails apps

 Multitenancy means serving multiple independent customers from one app.
 Pretty typical for SaaS model.
 You can implement it on several different levels: